 For a more sustainable Valentine’s Day, buy your loved one a potted plant.
-Unlike cut flowers you can watch it grow.
+Like love, you can watch your gift grow.

 Food production is quickly changing since summer arrived two weeks early…